 Contact: Matt Moore

-The Department of Geography of Macalester College, the Minnesota Alliance for Geographic Education (MAGE) and the Minnesota Council for History Education (MNCHE) held a summer institute at Macalester College on July 23–26, 2012.
-The institute focused on using maps in the Library of Congress’ digital archive as primary documents in inquiry-based lessons that enabled students to master selected benchmarks in the new Minnesota Graduation Requirements for Social Studies.
+The Department of Geography of Macalester College, the Minnesota Alliance for Geographic Education (MAGE), and the Minnesota Council for History Education (MNCHE) held a summer institute at Macalester College, which focused on using maps from the digital archives of the Library of Congress.
+The use of these primary documents in inquiry-based lessons enabled students to master selected benchmarks in the new Minnesota Graduation Requirements for Social Studies.
 MAGE and MNCHE are collaboratives of K–16 educators who advocate geographic and historical literacy for all teachers and students.
-The new Minnesota Graduation Requirements for Social Studies require schools to develop a three-year integrated course of study that consists of Minnesota Studies (6th grade), United States Studies (7th grade), and World Studies (8th grade).
-These new standards challenge social studies teachers to find ways to combine the teaching of geography and history.
-One of the major inter-disciplinary intersections in these courses was the analysis of maps and urban panoramic views.
-The standards contain a benchmark specifically focused on the analysis of historic maps as primary documents.
-This summer institute brought together map specialists and master teachers who provided a rich learning and creative experience for 30 teachers interested in developing new curriculum by using maps as primary documents.
-Participating teachers created a map-based lesson focused on specific benchmarks in the new interdisciplinary courses.
-The lessons were professionally edited and posted on the websites of both organizations.
+Map specialists and master teachers led sessions during the summer institute for educators who were interested in developing a new primary source-based curriculum.
+Participants created map-based lessons that were professionally edited and posted on the MAGE and MNCHE websites.

 Contact: David Lanegran